 The EEE advantage, along with exemption from LTCG tax, coupled with various other benefits make ULIPs highly preferable, especially for first-time investors.

-Canara HSBC Oriental Bank of Commerce Life Insurance Invest 4G is a lucrative ULIP, of which tax-saving is just one of the big advantages.
+Canara HSBC Life Insurance Invest 4G is a lucrative ULIP, of which tax-saving is just one of the big advantages.
 It offers you a chance to secure your family against an eventuality and invest in financial goals like education and travel at the same time.
 With added benefits like Loyalty Additions, Wealth Boosters, and Return of Mortality Charge, it helps you maximize your income upon maturity.